Michelle Garcia Winner

 Michelle’s passion in life is to help administrators, educators, and parents appreciate how social thinking and social skills is an integral and critical part of an individual’s academic, vocational, community, and personal success at all stages of life.

-Michelle lives in San Jose, CA with her partner, has two daughters, Heidi and Robyn, who continue to keep her very humble, and a dog Bernadette, who reminds her daily that Social Thinking exists across species.
+Michelle lives in San Jose, CA with her partner and has two daughters, Heidi and Robyn.

 Honors & Awards